owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 - We then select the best result, which is the one that is most pertinent to the question.
 - Finally, we send this result to the LLM engine via API in prompt mode, along with the original question.

+### Similarity computation: identifying the relevant segment

-If the input dataset increase in size (for instance, if I utilize the same database for multiple books), a more efficient method for computing similarity will be necessary.
-This is where the strength of a vector database comes into play.
+If the input dataset expands in size (for instance, if I use the same database for multiple books), a more efficient approach for computing similarity will become necessary.
+This is where the power of a vector database shines.

+Currently, the similarity calculation is manually executed in a large loop using a basic similarity calculation algorithm.
+However, if the volume of data becomes too large (for example, if I aim to index an entire library), this method will prove inefficient.
+At this point, we will transition to a vector-based approach.

+This vector-based system will identify the most suitable "neighbor".
+It remains to be seen which algorithms they employ.
+Do all vector bases yield the same result?
+This is a fascinating aspect that I believe warrants further exploration in my role as a consultant.

-**Fourth lesson**: don't over-engineer or over-complicate your stack.
+**Fourth lesson**: don't over-engineer or over-complicate your stack, focus on your problem and use the expertise of specialists

+### Let's prompt

 ```text
 Use the below information to answer the subsequent question.